Introduction to VLOOKUP Examples in Excel

 - Vlookup from a different sheet is very much similar to the Vlookup from the same sheet, so here we have changed in the ranges, as here we have different worksheets.

-- Now as you can see the image on the right side is of another sheet which is sheet number 3.
+- As you can see, the image on the right side is of another sheet, sheet number 3.

 - Apply the VLOOKUP Formula in Column B.